 - Health and safety issues

-Where an employee wishes to appeal a disciplinary warning, this should be dealt with under your co-operative’s disciplinary process.
 Any grievance raising issues of discrimination should be handled with care.
+Where an employee wishes to appeal a disciplinary warning, this should be dealt with under your co-op’s disciplinary process.

-It is a legal requirement to tell your employees how they can raise a grievance, and how your co-operative will deal with their complaint.
-It is a good idea to put in place a grievance procedure, setting out the steps of the grievance process.
+It’s a legal requirement to tell your employees how they can raise a grievance, and how your co-op will deal with their complaint.
+It’s good practice to have a grievance procedure, setting out the steps of the process.
 You can get a sample grievance procedure for small businesses at www.acas.org.uk.

 Many grievances can be resolved informally.
-Your co-operative’s grievance procedure should encourage employees to raise their issues informally before raising a formal grievance.
+Your co-op’s grievance procedure should encourage employees to raise their issues this way before raising a formal grievance.